combinatorylogic/soc/README.md

 more complex version of the same ISA with a support for caches, DDR and interrupts, eventually replacing Small1.

+A version of "c2" core with instruction and data caches and interrupt support is called "c3", it can be used as a main SoC CPU driving the I/O channels and orchestrating a network of minion c2 CPUs.

 # BUILDING